⚡ Quick Answer

 Can Clear Mascara Really Hold a Curl?

-Short answer: yes — but only within limits.
+👉 Yes — but only within limits.

-What “Holding Curl” Means (for Clear Mascara)
+What “Holding Curl” Actually Means Here

 - Maintaining curl after you’ve already used a lash curler